Quartney Davis

-Quartney Davis (born April 7, 1998) is an American football wide receiver who is currently a free agent.
-He played college football at Texas A&M, and was formerly a member of the Minnesota Vikings.
+Quartney Davis (born April 7, 1998) is an American professional football wide receiver.
+He played college football at Texas A&M. He has been a member of the Minnesota Vikings, Indianapolis Colts, and Montreal Alouettes.

-Early years
+Early life

 Davis attended Langham Creek High School in Houston, Texas.
 He committed to Texas A&M University to play college football.

 College career

 Davis tore his ACL and redshirted his first year at Texas A&M in 2016.
 He returned from the injury in 2017 to play in eight games, but did not record any statistics.
 As a sophomore in 2018, he started 12 of 13 games and had 45 receptions for 585 yards and seven touchdowns.
 As a junior in 2019, he started nine of 10 games, recording 54 receptions for 616 yards and four touchdowns.
-One of those Four touchdowns was a last second touchdown to help lead Texas A&M to a 7OT victory over the LSU Tigers After the 2019 season, Davis forwent his senior season and entered the 2020 NFL Draft.
+One of those four touchdowns was a last second touchdown to help lead Texas A&M to a 7OT victory over the LSU Tigers After the 2019 season, Davis forwent his senior season and entered the 2020 NFL draft.